-10. .4.1 methodology to reduce the electrical time deviation - nous area monitor shall endeavour to maintain the electrical time n within a time range of \pm 30 seconds.
-SOGL181 ne deviation has reached ±15 seconds, operators of Synchronous area shall make a plan to reduce the time deviation.
-Operational Instruction LFCR1001 Time deviation can be reduced by decreasing the system frequency.
-However, time deviation control shall have a lower priority than frequency control and should therefore be avoided in difficult periods for the frequency control.
-Actions to increase or decrease the average system frequency by means of active power reserves include: For hours with aFRR: The time-control function in the LFC controller shall be active to continuously reduce time deviation; For hours without aFRR: increase or decrease mFRR activation to aim for a frequency slightly different from 50 Hz, depending on the total imbalance and direction of time deviation.
+10.4.1 methodology to reduce the electrical time deviation ronous area monitor shall endeavour to maintain the electrical time on within a time range of \pm 30 seconds.
+SOGL181 If the time deviation has reached ± 15 seconds, operators of Synchronous area monitor shall make a plan to reduce the time deviation.
+Operational Instruction LFCR1001 Manual time deviation control shall have a lower priority than frequency control and should therefore be avoided in difficult periods for the frequency control. s to increase or decrease the average system frequency by means of power reserves include: • For hours with aFRR : The time-control function in the LFC controller shall be active to continuously reduce time deviation; • For hours without aFRR : increase or decrease mFRR activation to aim for a frequency slightly different from 50 Hz, depending on the total imbalance and direction of time deviation.